muhdjabir/OneCV/README.md

 In addition to the User stories:
 - GET: /api/admin/student?student= - Retrieve the list of students based on query parameter, all students if empty, else, specified students
-Rsponse Code: 200
+Response Code: 200
 Response body: ```{ "students": [] array of students } ```
-- POST: /api/admin/student - Post a new student in the database Response Code: 204
+- POST: /api/admin/student - Post a new student in the database Request body: ``` { "email": string } ```
+Response Code: 204
-Request body: ``` { "email": string } ```
+Request body: ``` { "student": string } ```
--GET: /api/admin/teacher?teacher= - Retrieve the list of teachers based on query parameter, all teachers if empty, else, specified teachers
+- GET: /api/admin/teacher?teacher= - Retrieve the list of teachers based on query parameter, all teachers if empty, else, specified teachers
 Rsponse Code: 200
 Response body: ```{ "teachers": [] array of teachers } ```

-- POST: /api/admin/student - Post a new teacher in the database Response Code: 204
+- POST: /api/admin/teacher - Post a new teacher in the database Response Code: 204
 Request body: ``` { "email": string } ```
+Request body: ``` { "teacher": string } ```

 ## Testing in Local Development Environment
 Ensure that your docker daemon is running, keep ports 8080 and 5432 unallocated
 ```sh
 docker compose up
 ```
+The api will be running on http://localhost:8080